ksch-workflows/backend/CONTRIBUTING.md

 This file contains guideslines for making contributions in the `backend` repository of the KSCH Workflows project.

-## Contributors

-This project accepts contributions only from people inside the [KSCH Workflows](https://github.com/ksch-workflows) organisation.

 ## Testing

 - The test coverage should be at least 80%, better more.